treverson/cosmos-sdk-mod/docs/sdk/apps.md

 # Apps in the SDK

-The SDK has multiple levels of "application": the ABCI app, the BaseApp, the BasecoinApp, and now your App.
+The SDK has multiple levels of "application": the ABCI app, the BaseApp, the maticApp, and now your App.

 ## ABCI App